 IS-05 is intended to be used in conjunction with an IS-04 NMOS Discovery & Registration deployment; however it has been written in such a way to provide useful functionality even in the absence of such a system.

-The terms ‘Node’, ‘Device’, ‘Sender’ and ‘Receiver’ are used extensively in this documenation set.
-The NMOS Technical Overview provides an outline of these terms, and IS-04 provides corresponding schema definitions.
+The terms ‘Node’, ‘Device’, ‘Sender’ and ‘Receiver’ are used extensively in this documentation set.
+The NMOS Technical Overview and the NMOS Glossary define these and other common terms that have specific meanings in NMOS.